vito/bass/docs/lit/guide.md

   Astute observers will note that \bass{cloned} above is not a \t{hermetic}, because it doesn't specify a version.
 }{
-  The \reference{git-module} provides basic tools for cloning [Git](https://git-scm.com) repositories in a hermetic manner.
+  The [#git-module] provides basic tools for cloning [Git](https://git-scm.com) repositories in a hermetic manner.
 }{{{
   (use (.git (linux/alpine/git)))